Skip to content

 • Develop a manual task to fetch the weather forecast for a specified location for the next 24 hours from the OpenWeatherMap API.

-• Process the weather data to a specific format.
+• Process the weather data into a specific format.

 • Send the formatted data to a specified email address.